 Video of the Day

-One is very rare and only grows on the isle of Cyprus, but Lebanon cedar (Cedrus libani), deodar cedar (Cedrus deodara) and atlas cedar (Cedrus atlantica) are cultivated in the U.S., thriving in U.S. Department of Agriculture plant hardiness zones 5b through 10a, 7 though 9a and 6 through 8, respectively.
-While true cedars do not require regular trimming, it may be necessary to pick up the pruners on occasion.
+One is very rare and only grows on the isle of Cyprus, but Lebanon cedar (Cedrus libani), deodar cedar (Cedrus deodara) and atlas cedar (_Cedrus atlantic_a) are cultivated in the U.S., thriving in U.S. Department of Agriculture plant hardiness zones 5b through 10a, 7 though 9a and 6 through 8, respectively.
+While true cedars don't require regular trimming, it may be necessary to pick up the pruners on occasion.

-Don't confuse true cedars, native to the Middle and Far East, with "false cedars" that grow in the wild in the Western U.S. It is not difficult to tell them apart: Identify a true cedar by its dense evergreen needles at least an inch long, and the oblong cones up to 4 inches long that rise above the branches on little pegs.
+Don't confuse true cedars, native to the Middle and Far East, with "false cedars" that grow in the wild in the Western U.S. It's not difficult to tell them apart: Identify a true cedar by its dense evergreen needles at least an inch long, and the oblong cones up to 4 inches long that rise above the branches on little pegs.